On average, 80% of new leads never translate into a sale.

-Lead nurturing through email marketing is an automated email campaign that (hopefully) personalized the experience to the person receiving them.
+Lead nurturing through email marketing is an automated email campaign or workflow that (hopefully) personalizes the experience to the person receiving them.
 Customer education emails go a step further.

 The best way to describe a consumer education email sequence is to say they help foster a relationship with consumers by providing valuable content and information which educates them about your brand and products.

-Through offering value, you earn trust, increase consumer loyalty and can efficiently reduce complaints or returns on products you sell.
+Through offering value, you earn trust, increase consumer loyalty, and can help guide your shoppers through the buyer's journey.

 But the question is, how?
 How do you create this type of email content?
 What types of emails work?
 What can your emails include?
 Below we’re taking a look at helpful tips as well as some examples to answer those questions for you.

 Customer Education Emails: